Shop

 Limited sources — this is a concise, best-effort entry that may be expanded as more material becomes available.

-As a performer Aragão is a multi-instrumentalist, fluent on the cavaco, surdo, banjo and guitar, though across most of a concert he favors the cavaquinho and reaches for the banjo only intermittently.[10]
+On stage Aragão is a genuine multi-instrumentalist, fluent on the cavaco, surdo, banjo and guitar; in concert, though, he plays the cavaquinho through most of the set and turns to the banjo only intermittently.[1]

-By the measures of output and recognition Aragão's place within the genre is substantial: he has issued a dozen records, toured the United States, and remained an active concert presence across Brazilian cities, while a various-artists homage, Samba Book: Jorge Aragão, drew a Latin Grammy nomination for Best Samba/Pagode Album in 2017.[14]
+By the measures of output and recognition, Aragão's place in the genre is substantial.
+He has a dozen records to his credit, has toured the United States and performed abroad — including a 2005 appearance at the Montreux Jazz Festival — while remaining an active concert presence across Brazilian cities; and a various-artists homage, Samba Book: Jorge Aragão, drew a Latin Grammy nomination for Best Samba/Pagode Album in 2017.[1]

 References